-We need to talk about Ryan Giggs’ great forgotten goal for Manchester United
+We need to talk about Ryan Giggs’ great forgotten goal for Man Utd

 We all know The Ryan Giggs Goal™.

-Whether you love or loathe Manchester United, you can picture it now: Patrick Vieira’s wayward pass, Giggs intercepting in his own half, Giggs leaving a trail of defenders in his wake with twisted blood, Giggs slamming the ball into the roof of the net, Giggs whipping his shirt off to reveal all that chest hair.
+Whether you love or loathe Manchester United, you can picture it now: Patrick Vieira’s wayward pass, Giggs intercepting in his own half, Giggs leaving a trail of defenders with twisted blood in his wake, Giggs slamming the ball into the roof of the net, Giggs whipping his shirt off to reveal all that chest hair.

 “That was Ryan Giggs; that was what Ryan Giggs was all about; this was Giggs’ moment,” remain the wisest words of Phil Neville’s career.